Replaces: Arabic version (2006), Spanish version (2006), French version (2006), Chinese version (2006)

 In the past ten years, aquaculture policy has focus on sustainable development, increased production and diversification of cultured species.
 The sustainable expansion of the sector and diversification of production from both marine and freshwater farms is still a priority.
 The achievement of economies of scale will lower production costs, however a large part of the production will have to be exported since the local market is not in a position to absorb all the production.
 The species currently cultured will unlikely ensure the sustainability of the sector.
 Further expansion and species diversification is necessary for the long-term viability of the sector.

-The consumption of fish, particularly fresh fish, is expected to increase progressively in Cyprus due to the rise in living standards, along with an understanding of the nutritional and health values of fish.
+The consumption of fish, particularly fresh fish, is expected to increase in Cyprus due to the rise in living standards, along with an understanding of the nutritional and health values of fish.
 Marketing campaigns will certainly contribute to the growth of the local market and an increase in consumption may be achieved if high quality fisheries products reach the consumer at affordable prices.
-The price of farmed marine finfish, even though they show a declining trend, continues to be attractive to producers.
+The price of farmed marine finfish continues to be attractive to consumers.
 Some consumers still have reservations on consuming cultured fish particularly with regards to hygiene and quality of the product, but this is mainly due to lack of information and a good marketing strategy.

 The enlargement of the domestic market has been activated by the involvement of the major supermarkets in the traditional system of marketing, whereby fish products become more easily accessible to households.
 Packaging and marketing are increasingly carried out in locations of high specification which conform to relevant EU directives.
 Diversification of fisheries products through aquaculture is expected to have a beneficial impact on consumption.